RubieLeBlond/javascript-in-the-dom-student-challenges/005-from-js-to-raw-react-api/raw-react-instructions.md

 ## Background

-React is the most widely used frontend framework in the world and it's using the same APIs that you're using when it creates DOM nodes.
+React is the most widely used frontend framework in the world and it's using the same APIs that you've been using when it creates DOM nodes.

 > In fact,
 > [here's where that happens in the React source code](https://github.com/facebook/react/blob/48907797294340b6d5d8fecfbcf97edf0691888d/packages/react-dom/src/client/ReactDOMComponent.js#L416)
 > at the time of this writing.

-One important thing to know about React is that it supports multiple platforms (for example, native and web).
-Each of these platforms has its own code necessary for interacting with that platform, and then there's shared code between the platforms.

-With that in mind, you need two JavaScript files to write React applications for the web:
+React uses two JavaScript files to write applications for the web:

-- React: responsible for creating React elements (kinda like `document.createElement()`)
+- React: responsible for creating React elements (sort of like `document.createElement()`)
-- ReactDOM: responsible for rendering React elements to the DOM (kinda like `rootElement.append()`)
+- ReactDOM: responsible for rendering React elements to the DOM (sort of like `rootElement.append()`)

 ## Exercise